Interest Imposed By The IT Department - Section 234B

 |

-Section 234B touches upon fines and penalties that the income tax department can impose in case of a default.
-Liability under section 234B can also arise when there is a delay in paying advance tax.
-Section 234B interest calculation starts from the end of the financial year, i.e. for FY 2023-24 interest u/s 234B will be start from 1st April 2024.
+Section 234B touches upon fines and penalties that the income tax department can impose in case of a default or delay in paying advance tax.
+Section 234B interest calculation starts from the end of the financial year, i.e. for FY 2024-25 interest u/s 234B will start from 1st April 2025.
 Refer to our guides for interest under Section 234A and Section 234C

 What is an Advance Tax?

-If you have to pay Rs 10,000 or more in taxes in a financial year, advance tax may be applicable to you.
-Advance tax means paying your tax dues on the due dates provided by the income tax department.
+If your tax liability is Rs 10,000 or more in a financial year, advance tax is applicable for you.
+Advance tax means paying your tax dues in installments on the specified due dates provided by the income tax department.
 Advance tax is also known as ‘pay-as-you-earn’ tax.
-If you don’t pay advance tax on time or default completely, you may be liable to pay interest under section 234B.
+If you don’t pay advance tax on time or default completely, interest liability under section 234B will be applicable.

 Who Needs to Pay Advance Tax?